-Americas Gold and Silver is an "emerging growth company" as defined in the Jumpstart Our Business Startups Act (the "JOBS Act").
-Americas Gold and Silver will continue to qualify as an "emerging growth company" until the earliest to occur of: (a) the last day of the fiscal year during which Americas Gold and Silver has total annual gross revenues of US\$1.235 billion or more; (b) the last day of the fiscal year of Americas Gold and Silver following the fifth anniversary of the date of the first sale of common equity securities of Americas Gold and Silver pursuant to an effective registration statement under the Securities Act of 1933, as amended; (c) the date on which Americas Gold and Silver has, during the previous 3-year period, issued more than US\$1,000,000,000 in non-convertible debt; or (d) the date on which Americas Gold and Silver is deemed to be a 'large accelerated filer' under the U.S. Exchange Act.
+Until December 31, 2024, as a SEC reporting company with less than \$1.235 billion in gross revenue, Americas Gold and Silver qualified as an "emerging growth company" under the U.S. Jumpstart Our Business Startups Act, as amended from time to time.
+As an emerging growth company, the Company was exempt from Section 404(b) of the Sarbanes-Oxley Act of 2002 ("SOX"), which generally requires that a public company's registered public accounting firm provide an attestation report relating to management's annual assessment of internal control over financial reporting, as defined in Rules 13a-15(f) and 15d-15(f) under the U.S. Exchange Act.
+The status of an emerging growth company is retained until the earliest of (a) the last day of the fiscal year in which a company has annual gross revenues of \$1.235 billion or more; (b) the last day of the fiscal year following the fifth anniversary of the date of the first sale of the company's common stock pursuant to an effective registration statement under the Securities Act of 1933; (c) the date on which the company has, during the previous three-year period, issued more than \$1 billion in nonconvertible debt; or (d) the date on which the company becomes a "large accelerated filer", as defined in Rule 12b-2 under the U.S. Exchange Act.